Doctor of Philosophy

 Students in the program will be exposed to advanced bodies of knowledge in the attributes essential to good leadership and in the processes likely to identify and develop it.
 They will also gain a mastery of leadership theories and practices applicable to an array of professional contexts.
 In addition, students will learn advanced research methods both qualitative and quantitative, and progress to completing a dissertation that produces original scholarship.

-The program can be completed with a concentration or otherwise.
-Students can choose to specialize in Healthcare Administration, Ministry, or Justice.
+The program can be completed with a concentration (area of focus) or otherwise.
+Students can choose to specialize in an area by completing 9 credits of coursework in that area.
+Concentrations are available in the following areas: Ministry; Justice; Technology; Politics; International Relations; Sociology; Communications; Business; Public Administration.
 Those who are not interested in a concentration can complete the program by choosing courses from diverse areas without being limited to any one area.
 Students who opt for a concentration must complete their dissertation in a topic that fits within the concentration after approval by their chair.
 Students who choose not to do a concentration can write their dissertation in any aspect of leadership after appropriate consultation and approval by their dissertation chair.